Seasonal Positions Available on the Appalachian Trail

 - Feel great about what you have done for the Appalachian Trail.

 Getting Here and Getting Around

 The Maine Trail Crew base camp is 35 miles from public transportation.
-MATC can pick up and drop off staff and volunteers at the airport or bus station in Bangor.
+We can pick up and drop off volunteers and seasonal staff at the airport or bus station in Bangor.
 We will transport Trail Crew members to all of the work projects (up to 100 miles away) and will bring Crew Members to town each week to do laundry, get showers and go shopping.
 Bikes are welcome as well as canoes and kayaks.
 Crew members are welcome to bring a personal vehicle but it is not required.

 Maine is one of the best playgrounds to be found anywhere!

 - Go Whale watching or hike the trails at Acadia National Park on the coast

 - Explore 610 square mile Moosehead Lake